learningequality/kolibri/platforms/desktop-app/README.md

 ## Getting Started

-**IMPORTANT:** On Windows, there is a bug with PyInstaller and the latest virutalenv.
+**IMPORTANT:** On Windows, there is a bug with PyInstaller and the latest virtualenv.
 If you're using virtualenv, please downgrade your virtualenv to version 16.1.0 until the bug is fixed.